 Spiritual direction is not a life coach, a guru, nor New Age-based.

 The first time I heard Spiritual Direction, the stubborn soul in me thought, “Uhhhhh, I don’t need anyone to DIRECT me, thank you very much.”
 Yet, what I have found to be true is that spiritual direction is the first place I felt free to bring my spiritual questions, desires, and longings for MORE of God and experience unconditional love from the gentle guidance of a director.
 Once experiencing direction, I sighed a huge exhale of relief and have found myself at home receiving and offering spiritual direction ever since.

 Who is Spiritual Direction for?

-Spiritual Direction is for the individual who is hungry for a deeper intimacy with the Trinity and wants a faith sojourner to come alongside them to ask questions, co-listen and reflect God's movements in their everyday life.
+Spiritual Direction is for the individual who is hungry for a deeper intimacy with the Trinity and wants a trained spiritual director to come alongside and co-listen, ask questions, and reflect God's movements in their everyday life.

-Spiritual Direction invites individuals/ groups to connect the "head knowledge" of what you know about God to become congruent with your experience of His presence and love.
+Spiritual Direction invites individuals and/or groups to connect "head knowledge" of what you know about God to become congruent with your experience of His presence and love.